JonKerr22/OurCookBookSite/README.md

 ## Start Flask

-navigate into the ./Flask folder and run command 'python3 RestService.py' this can be directly accessed locally through http://localhost:5000/
+navigate into the ./Flask folder and run command `python3 RestService.py`,

+this can be directly accessed locally through `http://localhost:5000/`

 # Front End Directions

 ## Development server

-Make sure to be in the same directory as this Read Me Run `ng serve` for a dev server.
+Make sure to be in the same directory as this Read Me.

+Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## General Angular Help